norlove/BigQuery-Continuous-Queries-Demo/README.md

 Documentation on BigQuery continuous queries can be found [HERE](https://cloud.google.com/bigquery/docs/continuous-queries-introduction), and a blog which provides context of BigQuery continuous queries can be found [TO-BE-ADDED].

+Be sure to request your project(s) be allowlisted for BigQuery continuous queries by submitting [this request form](https://docs.google.com/forms/d/e/1FAIpQLSc-SL89C9K997jSm_u3oQH-UGGe3brzsybbX6mf5VFaA0a4iA/viewform).

 ----------------------------------------------------------------------------------------------------

 Imagine this: You've poured your heart into creating a fantastic product, attracted potential customers to your website, and they've even added items to their cart.
 But then, they vanish without completing the purchase.
 Frustrating, right?
 Shopping cart abandonment is a widespread issue; the average cart abandonment rate hovers around a disheartening 70% [according to the Baymard Institute](https://baymard.com/lists/cart-abandonment-rate).
 One solution?
 Real-time engagement that rekindles their interest with a BigQuery continuous query.